pnp/sp-dev-fx-webparts/samples/js-display-list/README.md

 # Display List JavaScript Client-Side Web Part

 ## Summary
-Sample Web Part that demonstrates the use of JavaScript in creating a SharePoint Framework web part.
+Simplistic sample Web Part that demonstrates the use of JavaScript in creating a SharePoint Framework web part.
 The properties pane for this web part display a drop down list of lists in the current web.
 Once the user selects one of the lists, the web part display the contents of the list.

 ![Screeshot of the Display List web part](./assets/display-list-preview.png).

+> Does only show data when hosted in SharePoint.
+No mock data at this point for local testing the rendering.

 ## Applies to